 Having to repeat information is frustrating and a waste of everyone’s time – usually.
 But, sometimes it’s okay to ask a customer to repeat their story.
-But, it has to be the right time.
+And it has to be the right time.
 This is how it works.

-First, let’s hope that customer has not been abused by being asked repeatedly for account information or having been passed from one customer support rep to the next.
+First, let’s hope that the customer has not been abused by being asked repeatedly for account information or having been passed from one customer support rep to the next.
 And, even if they have talked to two or three reps, this still works, provided, and this is important, you are the last person they have to share the story with.

-So, the customer calls and they are upset.
+So, the customer calls and is upset.
 You start by acknowledging their issue and apologizing for the problem.
 You’re just starting to make them feel better.
 They may even believe, because of your positive attitude about helping them, that you are the one that will resolve their issue.
 This customer has told you the story.
 It is extremely important that you let this customer know that you are the one that is now in charge of making him or her happy.
-But, this will only work if you truly have been empowered to do so.
+But, this will only work if you truly are empowered to do so.
 You can’t move this customer to another support level.
 If, for some reason you do, then you have to stay with them until the issue is resolved.

 Obviously you’ll need to modify this to suit the specific issue, but this is generally how it works.
-Now, there are a few key points to remember.

 By handling the situation this way, you are moving the customer who may be on a rant, to the opportunity to vent.
 As the customer vents about the problem, you may notice that he or she is starting to relax.
 Anger is turning into a confident attitude about the situation potentially being resolved.